 - 5.0.
 INSURANCE COVER:

 - 5.1.
-ALL University of Southampton registered current students and Affiliate Union members are covered by personal accident insurance provided by
+ALL University of Southampton registered current students and Associate Members of the Student's Union are covered by personal accident insurance provided by

 Southampton University Student Union (SUSU).
 You MUST be registered as a Club Member (either Full or Free) to be entitled to the insurance cover provided by SUSU.